roccosportal/game-prototype/docs/map-development.md

 ##ropes
   Each layer represents a single rope.
 The layer name have to start with ```rope``` to be recognized as a rope.
 A circle represents a part of the rope.
 The order of the circles are important.
 The first circle marks the starting point of the rope and is static.
 The rope looks more realistic when a lot of circles are used which are close to each other.

+##coilSprings
+  Contains coil springs.
+The name have to be ```coilSprings```.
+Each rectangle represents a coil spring.
+The bottom left corner of the rectangle is the bottom left corner of the coil spring.
+The size of the rectangle does not matter.